npat-efault/picocom/picocom.1.md

   output queue (data read from the standard input, but not yet written to the port) as well as the contents of the O/S serial port output buffer (data already written to the port, but not yet transmitted) are discarded (flushed).
-Then, if the **--noreset** option is *not* given, the serial port is reset to the settings it had when picocom started, and the modem control lines (typically DTR and RTS) are cleared (lowered), signaling a modem hangup.
-Picocom then exits.
-If **--noreset** is given, then picocom exits without reseting the serial port and without affecting the modem control lines.
+Then the serial port is reset to it's original settings, and the modem-control lines are cleared signaling a modem reset, subject to the **--noreset** and the **--hangup** options.
+After that picocom exits with a success status.

 - The quit command is seen in the standard input.
 That is, the escape character is seen (default **C-a**), followed by the quit command character (default **C-q**).
 The behavior in this case is similar to